ory/docs/docs/oathkeeper/pipeline/error.md

 be chosen.

-Please be aware that defining error handlers with overlapping matching conditions will cause errors, because ORY Oathkeeper won't know which error handler to execute!
+Please be aware that defining error handlers with overlapping matching conditions will cause errors, because Ory Oathkeeper won't know which error handler to execute!

 ## Error Matching

-You can configure the error handlers in such a way, that - for example - ORY Oathkeeper responds, in the case of an error, with
+You can configure the error handlers in such a way, that - for example - Ory Oathkeeper responds, in the case of an error, with

 - a JSON response, such as